8red10/CPE462_Activity_Classifier/README.md

 ## Project Overview
-This readme contains instructions on how to train your own activity classifier model using a provided dataset.
-The provided dataset contains labeled data on these activities: running, walking, turning right while stationary (standing in place), and turning left while stationary.
+This README contains instructions on how to train your own activity classifier model using a provided dataset.
+The provided dataset contains labeled data on these activities: running, walking, turning right while stationary (standing in place), and turning left while stationary (See Table 1 below for the activity labels).
 As a result, the trained model will provide inferences (make guesses) on which of these activities the user is performing.

 ### Necessary materials
 - Arduino Nano 33 BLE Sense (the board)